iriri/minimal-c/channel/README.md

 ## channel.h
-This library implements Go-style channels—MPMC blocking bounded queues with support for multiplexing.
-Changes have been made from Go's channel design to improve the multi-producer use case and reduce reliance on `select`.
+This library provides an implementation of a Go-style channel, a.k.a.
+MPMC blocking bounded queue with support for multiplexing.
+Changes have been made from Go's channel design to improve the multi-producer use case and reduce reliance on a `select`-style statement.
 The buffered channel fast path is lock-free.

-C11 support is required for `stdatomic.h`.
+Support for POSIX threads, due to lack of widespread support for C11 threads, and either POSIX or libdispatch semaphores is required.
+Recent versions of Linux, OS X, and Cygwin have all been tested successfully.
+Support for C11 is required for `stdatomic.h` but if some other implementation of atomic variables is substituted in, C99 support should be good enough.

 ### Types
 ```